 Each process tidies up, and then returns with the desired data in the buffers pointed to by the buf fields of the elements of the info[] array structure.

+When the application issues a collective read call, the H5D_rw_multi_t array does not have to be identical across all processes that are participating in the collective operation.
+This means that not only the actual data in the buffers can be distinct (like most collective I/O operations), but the dataset (and dataspaces, datatypes, etc…) values for every process can be distinct.

+For example, consider the following:

+Rank 0 process reads from Datasets A, B, and C.

+Rank 1 process reads from Datasets C and D.

+Rank 2 process does not read anything.

+All processes will call the read operation with a different count and H5D_rw_multi_t array.
+Process with rank 2 will actually pass NULL value for the array struct, because it does not wish to read anything.
+All processes are required to pass the same file_id and the same property values for the dxpl_id.
+The same rule applies to H5Dwrite_multi() that is detailed in the following section.

 H5Dwrite_multi()

 This routine performs collective or independent I/O writes to multiple datasets.
-In collective mode, all members of the file communicator associated with the HDF5 file must participate in the call.
-Each process loads the information required to perform each write into the H5D_rw_multi_t structure, and passes an array of the structures through to H5Dwrite_multi().
+In collective mode, all members of the communicator associated with the HDF5 file must participate in the call.
+Each process creates the information required to perform each write in the array of H5D_rw_multi_t structures, and passes the array through to H5Dwrite_multi().

 The API function description is as shown below.